-- In June 2018, CMS issued guidance emphasizing the use of telehealth as a means of improving access to OUD services and noted that states need not necessarily submit a change to their state plan to begin delivering covered Medicaid services through telehealth.
-Similar to what we heard from experts, this guidance suggests that leveraging technology to provide such services might help with addressing provider shortages, particularly in rural areas. - In July 2019, CMS and SAMHSA jointly issued guidance on addressing mental health and substance issues in schools.
-The guidance states that telehealth for mental health services in schools has been found to be effective.
-This guidance also emphasizes that telehealth can be helpful for ensuring that Medicaid services are provided to Medicaid beneficiaries who are in rural areas or in areas where qualified practitioners are scarce. - HRSA officials we spoke with also described several different HRSA programs from which funds could be used to facilitate or deliver substance use disorder services via telehealth, including in some school-based health centers; however, the officials were not able to determine whether telehealth is being utilized to deliver OUD services in school-based health centers, specifically.
+In June 2018, CMS issued guidance emphasizing the use of telehealth as a means of improving access to OUD services and noted that states need not necessarily submit a change to their state plan to begin delivering covered Medicaid services through telehealth.
+Similar to what we heard from experts, this guidance suggests that leveraging technology to provide such services might help with addressing provider shortages, particularly in rural areas.

-CMS, State Medicaid Directors Letter: Leveraging Medicaid Technology to Address the Opioid Crisis, State Medicaid Directors Letter #18-006 (Baltimore, Md.: June 11, 2018).
+&lt;sup>55CMS, State Medicaid Directors Letter: Leveraging Medicaid Technology to Address the Opioid Crisis, State Medicaid Directors Letter #18-006 (Baltimore, Md.: June 11, 2018).